Under Secretary of State for Civilian Security, Democracy, and Human Rights

-The under secretary for civilian security, democracy, and human rights is a position within the U.S. Department of State that leads the State Department's efforts to prevent and counter threats to civilian security.
-The under secretary oversees the Bureau of Democracy, Human Rights, and Labor, the Bureau of Conflict and Stabilization Operations, the Bureau of Global Health Security and Diplomacy, the Bureau of Population, Refugees, and Migration, the Office of Global Criminal Justice, and the Office to Monitor and Combat Trafficking in Persons.
+The under secretary of state for civilian security, democracy, and human rights was a position within the U.S. Department of State that led the State Department's efforts to prevent and counter threats to civilian security.
+The under secretary overaw the Bureau of Democracy, Human Rights, and Labor, the Bureau of Conflict and Stabilization Operations, the Bureau of Global Health Security and Diplomacy, the Bureau of Population, Refugees, and Migration, the Office of Global Criminal Justice, and the Office to Monitor and Combat Trafficking in Persons.

 Previously known as the under secretary for democracy and global affairs, the position was renamed in 2012, during the Obama administration.

-On April 22, 2025, Secretary of State Marco Rubio said that the position will be abolished.
+On April 22, 2025, Secretary of State Marco Rubio said that the position would be abolished and renamed the under secretary for foreign assistance, humanitarian affairs, and religious freedom.